scious/documentation/docs/bask/latest.md

 ### `Bask Restore Checkpoint`

 Running the command `Bask checkpoint` will pull your changes from `bask_dev` into `bask_checkpoint`.
 If you later want to restore `bask_dev` from a previously working checkpoint, say because your code inexplicably doesn't work, then you can run `Bask Restore Checkpoint`.

+## Action

+### Auto Refresh

+Refreshes the current Bubble page whenever a change has been made to your app or plugin.

+Explain how to setup this action.